biaslyze-dev/biaslyze/docs/templates/tutorials/tutorial-counterfactual-mitigation.md

 # Tutorial: Use counterfactual texts to mitigate bias

-In this notebook you will see how to test a NLP model with for possible bias biaslyze and then use the counterfactual samples to mitigate the bias.
+In this notebook you will see how to use biaslyze to test a NLP model for possible bias and then use the counterfactual samples to mitigate it.
 We revisit the task from the [previous tutorial on bias detection](../../tutorials/tutorial-toxic-comments/), make sure to check it out first.

 ## Installation
 First install the biaslyze python package from pypi using: